Pollution Liability Insurance

 The Catastrophe You Didn’t See ComingOil slick washed ashore, with waves crashing in the background.

 One minor spill.
 One unseen leak.
-One regulatory fine—and suddenly, your business is fighting for survival.
-If you operate in oil and gas, chemical manufacturing, waste management or construction, pollution risks aren’t just a possibility—they’re a ticking time bomb.
-And here’s the kicker: traditional insurance won’t just leave you vulnerable—it’ll leave you bankrupt.
+One regulatory fine—and suddenly your business is fighting for survival.
+If you operate in oil and gas, chemical manufacturing, waste management or construction, pollution risks are not just possible—they’re material exposures that can trigger expensive environmental remediation, regulatory penalties and third‑party claims.
+Traditional general liability or property coverage typically excludes these environmental losses.

 Pollution Liability Insurance isn’t a luxury; it’s the last line of defense against financial and reputational disaster.
-If you think general liability or property insurance has your back, think again.
-Those policies specifically exclude environmental claims.
-Without the right coverage, you’re footing the bill for cleanup, lawsuits and government penalties—alone.
+Without targeted pollution coverage you can be left paying for cleanup, legal defense, and government fines on your own.

 What Makes Pollution Liability Insurance Different?